atulchoudhary29/weapon-detection/readme.md

 This repository provides a weapon detection solution using the YOLOv3 object detection model.
-The program detects weapons in real-time using a webcam, pre-recorded video, or an image, and alerts the user when a weapon is detected.
+The program detects weapons in real-time using a webcam, pre-recorded video, and alerts the user when a weapon is detected.